 Resistant bacteria spread via many routes.
 Different factors influence spread depending on the setting.
-Poor hygiene, poor sanitation, and poor infection control are three interconnected key factors contributing to the spread of resistant bacteria in health care facilities, in the community as well as in animal production.
+Poor hygiene, poor sanitation, and poor infection control are three interconnected key factors contributing to the spread of resistant bacteria in health care facilities, in farms and in the community.

 Bacteria know no boundaries and international traveling and trade help disseminate resistant bacteria across the world.
 Animals for food production are transported across borders and groceries are exported from most parts of the world, and the bacteria follow along.
 This contributes to the complexity of the antibiotic resistance problem and underpins the fact that it is a global issue.
 It does not matter where a resistant bacterium forms.
 If it is successful and increases in numbers it may quickly spread to other parts of the world in our globalized society.

-Here follows an overview including an introductory video and short descriptions of some of the ways resistant bacteria can spread in society, health care facilities and around the world, as well as a discussion of the factors influencing spread.
+Here follows an overview including an introductory video of some of the ways resistant bacteria can spread.
 For more information, see the selected resources at the bottom of the page, or read more in How did we end up here?

 Person to person